tysik/obstacle_detector/README.md

 This node converts two messages of type `sensor_msgs/LaserScan` from topics `front_scan` and `rear_scan` into a single laser scan of the same type, published under topic `scan` and/or a point cloud of type `sensor_msgs/PointCloud`, published under topic `pcl`.
 The difference between both is that the resulting laser scan divides the area into finite number of circular sectors and put one point (or actually one range value) in each section occupied by some measured points, whereas the resulting point cloud simply copies all of the points obtained from sensors.

+The input laser scans are firstly rectified to incorporate the motion of the scanner in time.

 -----------------------
 <p align="center">
   <img src="https://user-images.githubusercontent.com/1482514/27595821-0aa3519a-5b5e-11e7-9ce0-8f48db4592e4.gif" alt="Visual example of obstacle detector output"/>